X

 Yoon also said the scope of cooperation between South Korea and ASEAN will expand to artificial intelligence, environment and smart cities.
 He also pledged strategic cooperation with ASEAN in the areas of defense equipment procurement and cybersecurity, as well as people-to-people exchanges.

 In acknowledgement of the elevated ties, South Korea and ASEAN adopted a joint declaration Thursday.
-The document states that South Korea and ASEAN both “affirm the importance of maintaining and promoting peace, stability, security, safety and freedom of navigation in and overflight above the South China Sea,” in accordance with international law, including the 1982 United Nations Convention on the Law of the Sea.
+The document states that South Korea and ASEAN both “affirm the importance of maintaining and promoting peace, stability, security, safety and freedom of navigation in and overflight above the South China Sea,” abiding by international law, including the 1982 United Nations Convention on the Law of the Sea.

 The declaration also recognized the need to promote “respect for international law and peaceful resolution of disputes in accordance with universally recognized principles of international law, including the 1982 UNCLOS.”